cxpartners/sepa-customer-platform/doc/architecture/decisions/0004-authenticate-backstage-users-azure-ad.md

 ## Context

 Azure Cloud Services and Microsoft Dynamics 365 have been proposed to support the CCP case & contact management, therefore, to maximise vendor reuse
-& interoperabiltiy, Azure's identity management system will be used to provide authentication for the frontend application (basktage/SEPA users).
+& interoperability, Azure's identity management system will be used to provide authentication for the frontend application (back stage/SEPA users).

 ## Decision Drivers